OlaYZen/Enhance-Windows/README.md

-# Fix-Windows-11
+# Fix Windows 11
-Powershell script that fixes some annoying parts of Windows 11
+The script makes some part of windows 11 more like windows 11 (example: Desktop Right Click)